Katie Lee Is Married: Food Network Star Weds Ryan Biegel

 Katie Lee is married!

-The 36-year-old Food Network star and cookbook author wed television producer Ryan Biegel this weekend.
+The 36-year-old Food Network star and cookbook author wed television producer Ryan Biegel on Sunday.
 The two tied the knot in front of family and friends at an outdoor ceremony at the Lo Scoglio da Tommaso hotel and restaurant at the Marina del Cantone on the Amalfi Coast of Italy, where they have been vacationing over the past week.

 The bride wore a sleeveless white gown with a long train and the groom wore a dark suit.